qutip/qutip/doc/guide/heom/intro.rst

 feriomic environments which is described in :doc:`fermionic`.

-Both bosonic and fermionic environments are supported via a single solver, :class:`~qutip.nonmarkov.heom.HEOMSolver`, that supports solving for both dynamics and steady-states.
+Both bosonic and fermionic environments are supported via a single solver, :class:`.HEOMSolver`, that supports solving for both dynamics and steady-states.